Louis IX of France

-Louis IX (25 April 1214 – 25 August 1270), commonly known as Saint Louis or Louis the Saint, was King of France from 1226 to 1270, and the most illustrious of the Direct Capetians.
-He was crowned in Reims at the age of 12, following the death of his father Louis VIII.
-His mother, Blanche of Castile, ruled the kingdom as regent until he reached maturity, and then remained his valued adviser until her death.
-During Louis' childhood, Blanche dealt with the opposition of rebellious vassals and secured Capetian success in the Albigensian Crusade, which had started 20 years earlier.
+Louis IX (25 April 1214 – 25 August 1270), also known as Saint Louis, was King of France from 1226 until his death in 1270.
+He is widely recognized as the most distinguished of the Direct Capetians.
+Following the death of his father, Louis VIII, he was crowned in Reims at the age of 12.
+His mother, Blanche of Castile, effectively ruled the kingdom as regent until he came of age, and continued to serve as his trusted adviser until her death.
+During his formative years, Blanche successfully confronted rebellious vassals and championed the Capetian cause in the Albigensian Crusade, which had been ongoing for the past two decades.

-As an adult, Louis IX faced recurring conflicts with some of his realm's most powerful nobles, such as Hugh X of Lusignan and Peter of Dreux.
-Simultaneously, Henry III of England attempted to restore the Angevin continental possessions, but was promptly routed at the Battle of Taillebourg.
-Louis annexed several provinces, notably parts of Aquitaine, Maine and Provence.
-Honoring a vow he had made while praying for recovery during a serious illness, Louis IX led the ill-fated Seventh Crusade and Eighth Crusade against the Muslim dynasties that ruled North Africa, Egypt and the Holy Land.
-He was captured and ransomed during the Seventh Crusade, and later died of dysentery during the Eighth Crusade.
-He was succeeded by his son Philip III.
+As an adult, Louis IX grappled with persistent conflicts involving some of the most influential nobles in his kingdom, including Hugh X of Lusignan and Peter I of Brittany.
+Concurrently, England's Henry III sought to reclaim the Angevin continental holdings, only to be decisively defeated at the Battle of Taillebourg.
+Louis expanded his territory by annexing several provinces, including parts of Aquitaine, Maine, and Provence.
+Keeping a promise he made while praying for recovery from a grave illness, Louis led the ill-fated Seventh and Eighth Crusades against the Muslim dynasties that controlled North Africa, Egypt, and the Holy Land.
+He was captured and ransomed during the Seventh Crusade, and later succumbed to dysentery during the Eighth Crusade.
+His son, Philip III, succeeded him.

-Louis IX reformed the French legal process, creating a royal justice system in which petitioners could appeal judgements directly to the king.
-He banned trials by ordeal, tried to end private wars, and introduced the presumption of innocence to criminal procedures.
-To enforce his new legal system, the king created provosts and bailiffs.
-Louis IX enjoyed immense prestige throughout European Christendom.
-His reign is often remembered as an economic and political golden age for the Kingdom of France during the Middle Ages.
-He was largely admired by fellow European rulers and was sometimes asked to arbitrate disputes outside of his kingdom.
+Louis instigated significant reforms in the French legal system, creating a royal justice mechanism that allowed petitioners to appeal judgments directly to the monarch.
+He abolished trials by ordeal, endeavored to terminate private wars, and incorporated the presumption of innocence into criminal proceedings.
+To implement his new legal framework, he established the offices of provosts and bailiffs.
+Louis IX's reign is often marked as an economic and political zenith for medieval France, and he held immense respect throughout Christendom.
+His reputation as a fair and judicious ruler led to his being solicited to mediate disputes beyond his own kingdom.
+Louis IX expanded upon the work of his predecessors, especially his grandfather Philip II of France and reformed the administrative institutions of the French crown.
+He re-introduced, and expanded the scope of, the enquêtes commissioned to investigate governmental abuses and provide monetary restitutions for the crown.

-His admirers through the centuries have regarded Louis IX as the ideal Christian ruler.
-His skill as a knight and engaging manner with the public made him popular, though contemporaries occasionally rebuked him as a "monk king".
-Despite his liberalizing legal reforms, Louis was a devout Christian and enforced strict Catholic orthodoxy.
-He passed severe laws punishing blasphemy and targeted France's Jews, including the burning of the Talmud after the Disputation of Paris.
-He is the only canonized king of France.
+Louis's admirers through the centuries have celebrated him as the quintessential Christian monarch.
+His skill as a knight and engaging manner with the public contributed to his popularity.
+Saint Louis was extremely pious, earning the moniker of a "monk king".
+Louis was a staunch Christian and rigorously enforced Catholic orthodoxy.
+He enacted harsh laws against blasphemy, and he also launched actions against France's Jewish population, including ordering them to wear a yellow badge of shame, as well as the notorious burning of the Talmud following the Disputation of Paris.
+Louis IX holds the distinction of being the sole canonized king of France and is also the direct ancestor of all subsequent French kings.